 Our weekly snapshot of who’s hiring and who’s firing across the IT landscape.

-, or 160 employees, from its payroll.
-The high-end hybrid-electric car maker is facing a financial squeeze.
-[Autoweek] Is there hiring or firing going on at your company?
+Is there hiring or firing going on at your company?
 Email what you know — in confidence, of course — to tips @ dice.com.
-(And remember, you probably don’t want to send from your company email address.)
+(And remember, you probably don’t want to send it from your company email address.)